Even more than the other members of the Joy Luck Club women, An-mei believes in the mama-daughter bond:

-The first piece of gossip we hear about An-mei is that she lacks wood in her character, meaning that she’s very open to suggestion, basically a serious pushover with sweet intentions.
-But that doesn’t mean that she’s all soft.
+But surprisingly, given the ferocity of the women in An-mei's family, the first piece of gossip we hear about An-mei is that she lacks wood in her character (meaning that she’s a pushover).
+That doesn’t mean that she’s all soft, though.
 One of An-mei’s strongest personality traits is her belief in her nengkan – her personal ability to accomplish anything she sets her mind to.
-An-mei applies her nengkan to cooking, to starting a life in America and raising seven children there, and eventually to searching for her drowned son, Bing.
+An-mei applies her nengkan to cooking, to starting a life in America and raising seven children there, and even searching for her drowned son, Bing.